Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/Governance Circle.md

 ### Why
 - To sense into and inhabit the networks values.
-- Developing multi-scale nested network governance both internally and external.
+- Developing multi-scale nested network governance within the ecosystem.
-- Facilitating the expression and articulation of implicit values.
 	- Ensuring a just and equitable distribution of PoS rewards amongst validators.
+	- Connecting validators
 ### How
 -
 - Education: to build capacity within the Foundation and amongst the larger Network.